GTBitsOfGood/tech-team/boilerplate/boilerplate.md

    npm install --dev nodemon dotenv-cli
    ```

 5. Open the `server/package.json` where we will add a new script `dev`.
-This script will automatically load our environemnt variables and run our project with `nodemon` to enable hot reloading the server code.
-Change the `scripts` to read as follows:
+This script will automatically load our environment variables and run our project with `nodemon` to enable **hot reloading** the server code.
+**Hot reloading** allows you to make changes to the code and view them in the browser without having to re-run the code (unlike Java or Python)!
+Change the `scripts` in `server/package.json` to read as follows:

     ```json
     "scripts": {